← Easy Chair

 is guided through the lower element.

-This antenna type is also known as a coaxial antenna
+This type of dipole antenna is also known as a coaxial antenna,

 The antenna is constructed in such a way that it can be used in or near a

 variety of environments, such as open air, wood and concrete.